myeong/git-practice/README.md

 	```
 	By default, your branch is "main".
 Later, you can create other branches as needed.

-	If you have difficulty authenticating commits, see these instructions for committing with SSH or Https: https://docs.github.com/en/get-		started/getting-started-with-git/about-remote-repositories#cloning-with-https-urls%20for%20information%20on%20currently%20recommended%20modes%20of%20authentication.
+	If you have difficulty authenticating commits, see these instructions for committing with SSH or https [go here] (https://docs.github.com/en/get-started/getting-started-with-git/about-remote-repositories#cloning-with-https-urls%20for%20information%20on%20currently%20recommended%20modes%20of%20authentication)

 ### Branching